ismailhammounou/db2ixf/docs/markdown/getting-started.md

 !!! info

     CLI does not support the deltalake format.
-In case, you need support please create a ticket in Github.
+In case, you need support please create an issue in Github.